 When you buy this tempeh starter kit, your friend will get free access to an online library that's packed with easy-to-make recipes, how-to articles and instructional videos tempeh-making videos.

-It's a fun, experimental gift.
+It's a fun, experimental gift that is very vegan!

 11. Vegan Yogurt Starter Kit

 Yogurt, like cheese, is potentially something else a vegan might miss from their dairy days.
+Thing is, vegan yogurt is just as delicious, and these days most people can't tell the difference between coconut or soy-based and dairy.

-True, there are plenty of plant-based yogurt options, but there's nothing quite like making it yourself.
+While there are plenty of plant-based yogurt options, but there's nothing quite like making it yourself.

-When you buy this vegan gift, your friend will get access to a 155-page yogurt ebook with a treasure trove of easy recipes, articles and how-to yogurt-making videos.
+When you buy this vegan gift, your friend will get access to a 155-page yogurt ebook with a treasure trove of easy recipes, articles, and how-to yogurt-making videos.

 12. Organic Kombucha SCOBY